A visual introduction to information theory: Core quantities: information, entropy, and mutual information

-A data compression scheme that encoded only sequences in the typical set and discarded all other sequences would require $\log_2 2^{NH(\xrv)} = NH(\xrv)$ bits to assign a unique binary string to each element of the typical set.
-Since there is negligible probability mass outside the typical set, the scheme would be lossless in the limit as $N \rightarrow \infty$.
-Thus, lossless compression requires of a length $N$ sequence requires $NH(\xrv)$ bits.
-Using fewer bits would result in different typical sequences mapping to the same binary string.
-Using more would waste bits on non-typical sequences that occur with nearly zero probability.
+Lossless compression of a length-$N$ sequence requires $NH(\xrv)$ bits.
+A compression scheme encoding only the typical set would need $\log_2 2^{NH(\xrv)} = NH(\xrv)$ bits for unique binary strings.
+Since negligible probability mass falls outside the typical set, this scheme is lossless as $N \rightarrow \infty$.
+Fewer bits would force different typical sequences to map to the same binary string.
+More bits would waste space on non-typical sequences that occur with nearly zero probability.

-Interestingly, the typical set does \textit{not} include the most probable individual sequences.
-For example, in \textbf{Figure \ref{typicality_fig}b}, the sequence for each $N$ that consists of $N$ $\tt{{blue}}$s in a row is the most probably sequence, would be omitted from the typical set for a small value of $\epsilon$.
-For any finite $N$ you could improve the compression algorithm described above by taking the binary string used for the least probable typical sequence and instead using it for the sequence of all $\tt{{blue}}$.
-The demonstrates an important point about the typical set.
-It is useful for theoretical work, because the number of sequences it contains can be counted.
-However, in practical situations (i.e. $N < \infty$), better compression can be achieved by designing for the set of \textit{most probable} sequences.
+The typical set is useful for theoretical work because the number of sequences it contains can be counted, but (for non-uniform distributions) it does \textit{not} include the most probable individual sequences.
+For example, in \textbf{Figure \ref{typicality_fig}b}, the sequence for each $N$ that consists of $N$ $\tt{{blue}}$s in a row is the most probable sequence, but would be omitted from the typical set for a small value of $\epsilon$.
+For finite $N$, better compression can be achieved by assigning the shortest codewords to the \textit{most probable} sequences rather than to typical ones.
+For example, the all-$\tt{{blue}}$ sequence is more probable than any typical sequence, so giving it a shorter codeword would reduce the average encoding length.
 As $N \rightarrow \infty$, this becomes less and less true, because the most probable sequences contain vanishingly small total probability mass.